PhilipYip1988/python-notebooks/anaconda/windows/install.md

 <img src='images_install/img_066.png' alt='img_066' width='450'/>

-The program jupyter-notebook.exe is a simplified version of jupyter-lab.exe and works in a similar manner for a notebook.
+The program jupyter-notebook.exe is a simplified version of jupyter-lab.exe and works in a similar manner focusing only on an interactive notebook file.

 ### Spyder